zammad/zammad-admin-documentation/manage-overviews.rst

 In the Overview Management Area you can add new overviews, edit or delete them.

-..
-Warning:: Please note that Overviews can cause performance issues leading to no longer or less often refreshing overviews!
+.. warning:: Please note that Overviews can cause performance issues leading to no longer or less often refreshing overviews!

    When ever possible, try to use the same overviews for as many agents and groups as possible to keep the number of overviews low.
    For best results, you might want to use between 15-20 overviews maximum.

-..
-Note:: Overviews will only show tickets to your users, that the user have rights on (group or role based).
+.. note:: Overviews will only show tickets to your users, that the user have rights on (group or role based).

 The following attributes can be set when creating an overview: